inferno986return/ebookbuild/README.md

 * Supports ePub 2.0.1.
 * Supports reflowable and fixed-layout e-books.
 * Supports anchor tags in the `toc.ncx`.
-* Books generated convert nicely to .Mobi in Kindle Previewer.
+* Books generated convert nicely to .Mobi in Kindle Previewer (though images need to be centred with CSS `text-align: center;`).
 * Runs on GNU Bash, IDLE and Thonny (for now).
-* Shows MD5 and SHA512 hashes of the ePub file at the end output (the built-in datestamp and timestamp will ensure different hashes for each ePub generated).
+* Shows MD5 and SHA512 hashes of the ePub file at the end output (the built-in datestamp and timestamp will ensure different hashes for each ePub generated) and saves them to `checksums.txt`.

 ### Planned features